myxit/data-engineering-aws/README.md

  - `dwg.example.cfg`.
 Configuration file template for storing credentials and settings for the `etl.py` script.
  - `etl.py`.
 This script handles the Extract, Transform, Load (ETL) process.
 It extracts data from S3, stages it in Redshift, and then processes it into the analytics tables.
 The goal is to ensure data integrity and optimize the loading process for large datasets.
  - `sql_queries.py`.
 This script contains the SQL statements required for the ETL process.
 It includes queries for creating tables, inserting data, and performing the necessary transformations.
 These queries are imported and utilized in the create_table.py and etl.py scripts.
+  - `generate_report_examples.py`.
+The script generates report examples and places them into the [reports_examples folder](./reports_examples/) might be used for analytics.

 ### Project Structure
 The project is organized to facilitate a seamless ETL process, from data extraction to final analytics-ready tables.
 Here’s a high-level overview of the steps involved: